-As we edge ever closer to the festive peak period, engaging and retaining workers can have a huge impact on productivity and performance.
-After a challenging year for many, we’ve outlined some strategies to help support and retain workers throughout the busy holiday period.
+As we edge ever closer to the festive peak period, engaging and retaining seasonal workers can have a huge impact on productivity and performance.
+After a challenging year for many, we’ve outlined some strategies to help support and your temporary workforce throughout the busy holiday period.

 1. Give staff areas a spruce up before peak begins

 Sounds like an obvious one, but we visit a lot of client locations, and often the staff break-out areas are tatty and tired, with peeling paint, damaged furniture, and empty vending machines.
 A fresh lick of paint, new furniture, cleaned carpets and a well-stocked vending machine can have a huge boost to morale, and will result in people taking more care of their surroundings whilst feeling a little more valued.

 2. Integrate the new with the old

 Candidates joining your team for the first time will be apprehensive and a little anxious about what to expect (think first day of school syndrome).
 Buddy up new recruits with an existing member of your team for moral support.
 Having someone to look out for recruits on their first few days in a new job will have lasting effects and will help to make new team members feel welcome.

 This point is especially relevant for working environments that have high volumes of seasonal labour, where it is difficult to provide one-on-one management.
 It’s important that candidates receive regular feedback, to ensure they have a clear understanding of what is expected from them.
 All too often seasonal labour is seen as “disposable”, and great candidates are let go because they didn’t have a clear understanding of what was expected from them, and how they could improve.

 4. Say thank you for hard work and reliability

 It’s amazing how often this simple action is overlooked.
 When managing a large team, it’s impossible to build relationships with all team members, however, taking the time to seek out high performers to thank them personally can have a huge impact on making them feel valued.